 Chief Research Officer (2020-present)

-Mr Luke J. Buhagiar is in the final stages of his PhD in social psychology (University of Malta) looking at Arab-Maltese relations from a social re-presentation perspective, and a part-time lecturer at the same institution.
+Dr Luke J. Buhagiar holds a PhD in social psychology (University of Malta).
+His thesis looked at Arab-Maltese relations from a social re-presentation perspective.
+He is also part-time lecturer at the same institution.
 His research interests and publications converge around intergroup relations, the social psychology of argumentation and philosophical psychology.
 Luke is also interested in the negotiation of plural religious identities in post-modern milieus, and the often hidden and liminal varieties of religious experience.

 Delia Mifsud Inguanez

 Ms Delia Mifsud Inguanez graduated with a Masters in Sociology from the University of Malta.
 Her dissertation research consisted of a qualitative study about the needs of mothers in cohabitation, and the extent to which such needs function as discursive constructs.
 During the past 5 years at DISCERN, Delia worked on several research projects – mainly quantitative in nature – such as the Mass Attendance Census.

 Ms Graziella Grima is Clerk at DISCERN.
 Her main activity at DISCERN is of an administrative nature and relates to the day-to-day running of the office.
 She also assists the researchers in various research projects carried out during the year, and takes part in the preparation of DISCERN’s yearly annual lectures.

 Rev Dr Joe Inguanez (1943-)